stride3d/stride-docs/en/tutorials/csharpintermediate/audio.md

 # Audio

 ## Explanation
 This C# Intermediate tutorial covers the basics of audio in your game.
 We learn about the various types of audio formats and settings.
-We cover how to user 3d spatialized audio and we also look at streaming audio.
+We cover how to use 3d spatialized audio and we also look at streaming audio.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Guf7PESCwnc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>